merasugd/yt-playlist-downloader/README.md

 older versions can be downloaded thru releases

 ## Note
-- When downloading formats other than mp4/mp3.
-It might contribute to slowness since it converts to mp4/mp3 first before converting to format.
 - The internet check might contribute to slowness. (it depends on your net, you can turn it off in the config).
 - This program may be slow because it merges the audio and video downloads using `ffmpeg` and it also converts downloads to their specified format and edits the metadata of downloads using `ffmpeg`.
-- The program can split downloads as an option on the config due to 'encoding errors,' videos without sound, unplayable videos, or because one-download quality is sh#t.
+- The program can split downloads as an option on the config due to 'encoding errors,' videos without sound, unplayable videos, or because single-download quality is sh#t.

 ## Requires
 - [FFmpeg](https://ffmpeg.org/)